Talitha Kum International

 Talitha Kum is the International Network of Consecrated Life Against Trafficking in Persons.
 Headquartered in Rome, Talitha Kum is part of the International Union of Superiors General (UISG), in collaboration with the Union of Superiors General (USG).
 Talitha Kum coordinates the anti-trafficking efforts of Religious Sisters, facilitating networking, communication and formation, according to the strategic planning of the UISG and the Social Teaching of the Catholic Church.

 The members of Talitha Kum are intercongregational Sister-led national and regional networks that are linked to their national conference of Major Superiors.
 Each member network implements the priorities of Talitha Kum International and promotes initiatives against trafficking in persons in their particular contexts and cultures.
-U.S. Catholic Sisters Against Human Trafficking (USCSAHT) is the designated U.S. member of Talitha Kum.
+Alliance to End Human Trafficking (AEHT) is the designated U.S. member of Talitha Kum.

 More Information on Talitha Kum International: